chase-lab/BioTIMEx/readme.md

 recording the composition of a community in one place at a given time.
 Format is described in `./data/template long format.txt` and variables are defined.

+### Analyses

+Further analyses were carried at on R too by Shane Blowes and collaborators.